jbquirk/m_compiler/README.md

 # m_compiler
-A micro code complier for MyCpu a ttl based 8 bit CPU.
+A micro code complier for MyCpu a TTL based 8 bit CPU.